koeppl/aspstring/README.md

  - `bin/closest_string.py --input <FILE> --length <LEN>`
  computes the closest substring of `<FILE>` with length `<LEN>`
  - `bin/aspsolver.py --prg <PRG> --input <FILE>`
- computes PRG being either longest_common_subsequence or minimum_common_string_partition
+ computes PRG being either `longest_common_subsequence` or `minimum_common_string_partition`

+## Structure

-For each solution, we addiionally have a brute-force implementation in the `brute` folder.
+For each solution, we additionally have a brute-force implementation in the `brute` folder.
 The parameters are identical except that we have for each problem an individual executable such that the parameter `--prg` does not exist.

 Each script in the `bin` folder executes a couple of commands:
 - first, it translates the plain file into a clingo readable file format, which is done by one of the scripts in the `translate` folder.
 - second, it calls clingo with the specific ASP encoding found in the `encoding` folder
-- finally, it calls the specific decoder to extract from the clingo log file the solution.
+- finally, it calls the specific decoder to extract the solution from the clingo log file.
 The decoders can be found in the folder `decoder`

-A manual step-by-step execution can be done as follows:
+A manual step-by-step execution can be done as follows for computing the closest string:
  - `translate/text2lp.py --input <TEXT-FILE> > <LP-FILE>`
  - `clingo encoding/closest_string.lp <LP-FILE> > <CLINGO-LOG>`
  - `decode/closest_string.py --input <TEXT-FILE> --log <CLINGO-LOG>`

-# Datasets
+# Datasets and Examples

-The used datasets can be generated or downloaded with scripts in the `gen` folder.
+The used datasets can be generated or downloaded with the scripts in the `gen` folder.

  `gen/generate_datasets.sh` downloads and generates the datasets used in the paper.
  It creates the directories